SCHOOL FUNDING + SCHOLARSHIPS

 Our mission is to advocate for and financially support immersive K-12 student educational travel, whether local, national, or international.

-Overview: Scholarships are given to a set number of individuals and a set number of groups each year.
+Overview: Scholarships are given to a set number of individuals and groups each year.

 Eligibility*: